-Is 'Alex Strangelove' A True Story?
-The New Netflix Movie About An LGBTQ Teen Will Make You Both Cry & Cheer
+This New Netflix Movie About A Teen Figuring Out His Sexuality Will Make You Both Cry & Cheer

 A new Netflix movie about a high schooler who's confused about his sexuality hits the streaming site on June 8, and it's bound to create a stir.
 Alex Strangelove tells the story of Alex Truelove (Daniel Doheny), a senior who seems to have the perfect life.
 Yet despite having an amazing girlfriend (Madeline Weinstein), a role as class president, and a close group of friends, Alex knows that something is off.
 And while Alex Strangelove isn't a true story, it'll most definitely strike a chord with anyone who's struggled to figure out their identity at some point in their life.